Raymond-Cox/dnd-waterdeep/Story/Summary/Session 7.md

 Cats surround the tavern. [[Flamehair Frostbeard]] talks to them and discovers that the fire burnt down a lot of the forest.
 It also destroyed the [[Emerald Enclave]] and killed [[Melannor Felbranch]].
 This news depresses [[Flamehair Frostbeard]], who decides to go commune in nature to atone for his sins.

 [[Flamehair Frostbeard]] and [[Rizzler]] go out into the forest together.
 They gather acorns and plant them in the burnt lands in attempt to begin the re-forestation.
 They camp out in the forest that night.
-The next morning they wake and feed the homeless transients goodberries and create water for them.
+The next morning they wake and feed the homeless transients good-berries and create water for them.